 List updated 13 December.

 Yet More To Do lists, priority ranked(?)
-(You'll recognize some of these from before)

 - Put front gutters in.

 - Get morea down to chez frere.
 I have realized that their absence will make the front a bit bare, so I first need something to replace them.